-The board of directors has determined that director nomination responsibilities should be overseen by the Nominating and Corporate Governance Committee (the "Committee").
-One of the Committee's goals is to assemble a Board that brings to us a variety of perspectives and skills derived from high quality business and professional experience.
-Factors considered by the Committee include judgment, knowledge, skill, diversity (including factors such as race, gender and experience), integrity, experience with businesses and other organizations of comparable size, including experience in animal and health sciences, business, finance, administration or public service, the relevance of a candidate's experience to our needs and experience of other Board members, familiarity with national and international business matters, experience with accounting rules and practices, the desire to balance the considerable benefit of continuity with the periodic injection of the fresh perspective provided by new members, and the extent to which a candidate would be a desirable addition to the board of directors and any committees of the board of directors.
-In addition, directors are expected to be able to exercise their best business judgment when acting on behalf of us and our stockholders, act ethically at all times and adhere to the applicable provisions of our code of ethics and business conduct.
+The board of directors has determined that director nomination responsibilities should be overseen by the nominating and corporate governance committee (the "Committee").
+One of the Committee's goals is to assemble a board that brings to us a variety of perspectives and skills derived from high quality business and professional experience.
+Factors considered by the Committee include judgment, knowledge, skill, diversity (in the broadest sense), integrity, experience with businesses and other organizations of comparable size, including experience in animal and health sciences, business, finance, administration or public service, the relevance of a candidate's experience to our needs and experience of other board members, familiarity with national and international business matters, experience with accounting rules and practices, the desire to balance the considerable benefit of continuity with the periodic injection of the fresh perspective provided by new members, and the extent to which a candidate would be a desirable addition to the board of directors and any committees of the board of directors.
+In addition, directors are expected to be able to exercise their best business judgment when acting on behalf of the Company and our stockholders, act ethically at all times and adhere to the applicable provisions of our Code of Business Conduct and Ethics.
 Other than consideration of the foregoing and applicable SEC and Nasdaq requirements, unless determined otherwise by the Committee, there are no stated minimum criteria, qualities or skills for director nominees.
-However, the Committee may also consider such other factors as it may deem are in the best interests of us and our stockholders.
-In addition, at least one member of the board of directors serving on the audit committee should meet the criteria for an "audit committee financial expert" having the requisite "financial sophistication" under applicable Nasdaq and SEC rules, and a majority of the members of the board of directors shou
+However, the Committee may also consider such other factors as it may deem are in the best interests of the Company and our stockholders.
+In addition, at least one member of the board of directors serving on the audit committee should meet the criteria for an "audit committee financial expert" having the requisite "financial sophistication" under applicable Nasdaq and SEC rules, and a majority of the members of the board of directors should meet the defi

 The Committee identifies director nominees by first evaluating the current members of the board of directors willing to continue in service.
 Current members of the board of directors with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the board of directors with that of obtaining a new perspective.
-The Committee also takes into account an incumbent director's performance as a Board member.
-If any member of the board of directors does not wish to continue in service, if the Committee decides not to re-nominate a member for reelection, if the Board decided to fill a director position that is currently vacant or if the board of directors decides to recommend that the size of the board of directors and management are polled for suggestions as to individuals meeting the Committee's criteria.
+The Committee also takes into account an incumbent director's performance as a board member.
+If any member of the board of directors does not wish to continue in service, if the Committee decides not to re-nominate a member for reelection, if the board decided to fill a director position that is currently vacant or if the board of directors decides to recommend that the size of the board of directors be increased, the Committee identifies the desired skills and experience of a new nominee in light of the criteria described above.
+Current members of the board of directors and management are polled for suggestions as to individuals meeting the Committee's criteria.
 Research may also be performed to identify qualified individuals.
-Nominees for director are selected by a majority of the members of the Committee, with any current directors who may be nominees themselves abstaining from any vote relating to their own nomination.